 Wasdale Head - Ambleside

-We’d been stuffing ourselves all morning on cranberries, raisins, nuts, jelly babies and bananas, so we weren’t hungry and decided to keep going from Wasdale Head, without wasting time and money on lunch. (one).
+We’d been stuffing ourselves all morning on cranberries, raisins, nuts, jelly babies and bananas, so we weren’t hungry and decided to keep going from Wasdale Head,

 I checked my kit was securely attached and my tyres were soft enough to give good grip on the soft ground (two).